vpxyz/xorshift/README.md

 ```

-If you need to switch between different implementation or pass around the generator, you can use the interface defined in the xorshift package.
+If you need to switch between different implementation or pass around the generators, you can use the interface defined in the xorshift package.

 ```go
     package main